LiamSnow/igloo/README.md

 ## ECS
 TODO fix this

-Igloo runs on an ECS system similar to Bevy:
  - **Device**: Usually represents a single hardware device.
    - It is entirely managed by the provider (providers usually have multiple devices)
    - It has a name (ex.
 "Ceiling Light"), permissions, and a collection of Entities (each named)